-Spend three nights in York, two in Haydon Bridge, three in the Lake District, two in Chester, and finish with two nights in the historic city of Bath.
+Spend three nights in York, two in Haydon Bridge, three in the Lake District, two in Chester, two in Bath and finish with two nights in historic Penzance.

 The tour is described here as starting and ending in London, but we would be delighted to customise it to suit.

-Prices are based on two adults sharing a double or twin en-suite room for 12 nights on a bed and breakfast basis in our hand-picked selection of small hotels and guest houses; standard-class train travel from London to York, York to Haydon Bridge, Haydon Bridge to Penrith, Penrith to Chester, Chester to Bath and Bath to London; transfers in the Lake District; a York Pass; a private guided day out on Hadrian’s Wall; a ‘Round the Lake’ pass for Ullswater and a private guided tour from Bath to the Cotswolds.
+Prices are based on two adults sharing a double or twin en-suite room for 14 nights on a bed and breakfast basis in our hand-picked selection of small hotels and guest houses; standard-class train travel from London to York, York to Haydon Bridge, Haydon Bridge to Penrith, Penrith to Chester, Chester to Bath, Bath to Penzance and Penzance to London; transfers in the Lake District; a York Pass; a small-group day out on Hadrian’s Wall; a private guided tour of the Lake District; a ‘Round the Lake’ pass for Ullswater; and walking tours of Bath and Penzance as part of a small group.